 Lois manages to convince Superman not to obliterate Val on the spot, and instead reminds him of who he used to be.
 This has a noticeable change on Clark, and he immediately changes his nature and visibly softens when Red Tornado Lois says who she is.
 So of course, the two have to go on the most awkward date of all-time.
-SHOW SPOILER ▼We get some surprising cameos that I didn’t see coming, and caused me to raise a lot of questions about these new characters.

 The Bat-cave becomes the main target of Superman’s forces, but seeing as how he’s busy with Red Tornado Lois, he’s left the massacring to his Parademons.
 It’s not until I finished the issue that I realized that the majority of these Wonders who were in the cave were just normal humans.
 You’ve got Batman, Red Arrow, and Sato doing most of the fighting, and it’s once again that theme of humans being able to fend for themselves.
 Earth 2 was able to survive on its own without Wonders for a time, and the best fighters the human race has to offer hold their own against monsters from another world for a time.